r00ta/FreeWinBackup/INSTALLER_IMPLEMENTATION.md

 ## Conclusion

-This implementation successfully adds professional installer and system tray capabilities to FreeWinBackup, making it more user-friendly and production-ready.
-All acceptance criteria from the original requirements have been met with minimal, focused changes to the codebase.
+This implementation delivers a self-contained setup application and preserves the system tray capabilities that make FreeWinBackup user-friendly and production-ready.
+All acceptance criteria from the installer refresh have been met with focused updates to the codebase and documentation.